rileyhogan/C200-Project-07/README.md

 - "Particle Accelerator Pistol" (https://skfb.ly/HvGP) by Comrade1280 is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

+- Textures from FreePBR.com

 ## Special Focus
 What is your special focus?
 What did you do for it?
 How would you rate your own effort?
 1-5.
 (I will agree or disagree with this sentiment, but I want to know what you thought)

+Since I didn't quite finish the game, I'm not eager to pretend to have a deeper focus.
+Though I put a lot of effort into trying to make these animations work, I'm hesitant to claim a high level of effort, because I couldn't pull it off.
+It's hard for me to put a number on it, but I'll give it a 2 because it gave me such a headache.

 ## References